georgi/shinmun/README.md

 * Archive listings for each month
 * RSS feeds for index and category pages
 * Rack handler for realtime rendering
+* Phusion Passenger compatible
 * Compression of javascript files with PackR
-* Included syntax highlighting through `highlight.js`
+* Syntax highlighting for many languages provided by CodeRay
 * AJAX comment system with Markdown preview

 ### Quickstart

-Install the necessary gems:
+Install the gem:

-    gem install shinmun rack packr
+    gem install shinmun

-Download and extract the example blog from my [github repository][3].
+Download shinmun-example from my [github repository][3] and type:

-Issue the following commands:
+    tar xvzf shinmun-example.tar.gz
     cd shinmun-example
     rackup

-Now browse to the following url and you will see a minimal example
+Now browse to the following url:
-blog:

     http://localhost:9292

+Voilà, your first blog is up and running!

 ### Writing Posts